neuron-whisperer/basicbert/README.md

 * Download [`basicbert.py`](https://www.github.com/neuron-whisperer/basicbert/blob/master/basicbert.py) and [`config.txt`](https://www.github.com/neuron-whisperer/basicbert/blob/master/config.txt) from this repository and copy them to the base folder.

-* Do one of the following two options:
+* Perform one of the following two steps:

   * Download [`run_classifier.py`](https://www.github.com/neuron-whisperer/basicbert/blob/master/run_classifier.py) from this repository and copy it to the base folder, overwriting `run_classifier.py` from the Google BERT master repository.